What is ISO 19650?

 Will the LR Accreditation scheme continue to reference BIM Level 2?

-Yes, BIM Level 2 is supported by the LR BIM Guidance document and referenced core standards remain the same, but will now also include ISO 19650 parts 1 and 2.
-However at some future date BIM level 2 may be replaced by BIM stage 2 to align with the International market.
+Yes, BIM Level 2 is supported by the LR BIM Guidance document but will now also include ISO 19650 parts 1 and 2.
+However BIM level 2 has been replaced by BIM stage 2 to align with the International market.

 How can I prepare for the transition?

 In the first instant review current BIM documentation and revise the terminology to reflect the changes in ISO 19650 and communicate the changes to key BIM staff.